-The template & the instructions are shared with permission from Mater Mothers Hospital NICU Brisbane who explain.
-One fabric heart is given to the mother and placed on her chest to pick up her scent, with the other heart placed close to the baby for the same reason.
-The hearts are then swapped so mother and baby are left with each other’s scented heart.
+Mum wears one heart down her top to pick up her scent, & the other is placed on, under or near your baby in their NICU cot (check with your hospital for their guidelines on this).
+The Snuggle Hearts are then swapped back and forth so that mother & baby can always smell each other even when apart.
 The program has been introduced to help a mother’s milk come in when she is apart from her baby, while the scent of the mother also has a calming effect on the baby”. ♥️

 Rush University, USA: “The sense of smell is one of the earliest senses to develop...After birth, the sense of smell continues to develop, and it is one of the senses that helps the infant recognise the mother,” said Lawrence.
 “So having the mum’s familiar scent can really help ease an infant’s stress and discomfort.”